you can use a Conda environment

 FOR /F "tokens=*" %T IN ('gcloud auth print-access-token') DO pip install --extra-index-url "gllm-pipeline"Quickstart

-Define your state
+Define your steps

 def to_upper(data: dict) -> str: